bswaby/Touchpoint/README.md

 </details>

 ### 🗺️ [Geographic Distribution Map](https://github.com/bswaby/Touchpoint/tree/main/TPxi/Geographic%20Distribution%20Map)
-This is a blue toolbar that visualizes the geographic spread of members or activities in google maps.
-It similar to Touchpoint's map tool, but has three advantages over Touchpoint.
-First, you can overlay demographic data from the census.
-Second, you can click on the image to get info on the person similar to how James Kurtz is doing it, and Third, you can draw around a city, neighborhood, etc.. to tag and/or export to CSV those for that selection area.
+This blue toolbar visualizes the geographic spread of members or activities in Google Maps.
+It is similar to Touchpoint's map tool but has three advantages over Touchpoint.

+Advantages
+1. You can overlay demographic data from the US Census.
+2. You can click on the image to get info on the person, similar to how James Kurtz is doing it.
+3. You can draw around a city, neighborhood, etc., and tag or export those people for the selected area

 - ⚙️ **Implementation Level: Easy-Moderate
 - 🧩 **Installation: This is an easy script to implement.
 The most complicated parts are getting Google Maps and Census API keys.